Strengthening community ties: RDC staff rally to recreate outreach programs, earn accreditation

 As part of their efforts to protect the wildlife, Spears said all of their birds have been pulled off exhibit, including the Madagascar ibis that are part of the Species Survival Plan (SSP) and an endangered species.
 They are also working with various local and state health organizations to monitor the effects of having the avian flu in the area.

-“You can still see the ibis, but all of our raptors are pulled off of exhibit and also our other birds have been quarantined in the petting zoo,” Spears told the Star-Herald.
+“You can still see the ibis, but all of our raptors are pulled off of exhibit and also our other birds have been quarantined in the petting zoo,” Spears told the Gering Courier.

 RDC’s advisory board decided to appoint Buckman as interim director after the departure of Anthony Mason, zoo director, and Alex Mason, education curator, in early November.